stormysmoke/sent2vec-kubernetes/README.md

 ...
 ~~~

 Do the same with the AWS access key ID and AWS secret access key of an AWS account, and the name of a S3 bucket in this AWS account.
-This S3 bucket is used as a database by the `sent2vec-server` container.

 ### Run